gemrb/gemrb.github.io/Manpage.md

 <!-- end list -->

   - **MaxPartySize**=INT
-    EXPERIMENTAL: Set this to 1-10 if you want more party members or enforce fewer.
-6 by default. **NOTE:** You need to choose a big enough resolution, so there will be enough room for all the party portraits\!
-Does nothing for PST and IWD2.
+    Set this to 1-10 if you want more party members or enforce fewer.
+6 by default. **NOTE:**
+    For bigger parties you need to choose a big enough resolution, so there will be enough room for all the party portraits!
+No space for that in PST or IWD2.
+The 10pp mod is required to fix various game scripts, so the extra party members don't get stuck in cutscenes.

+  - **Logging**=(0|1)
+    By default (set to 1) logging is enabled and several loggers are used depending on the plaftorm.
+Use 0 to disable all logging, which can help in performance critical settings.

 # Video Parameters: